pramodsurve/Tidy_Tuesday/Week 20 - Broadband/README.md

 Here are some additional resources to create maps using R.

+zipcodeR is an R package that makes working with ZIP codes in R easier.
+It provides data on all U.S. ZIP codes using multiple open data sources, making it easier for social science researchers and data scientists to work with ZIP code-level data in data science projects using R.

 Other important library is **maps**.
 Some useful documentation can be found over [here.](https://www.rdocumentation.org/packages/maps/versions/3.3.0/topics/map)